begeekmyfriend/smithsnmp/doc/how-to-write-mib-group.md

         }
     }

-To register mib modules, we provide a Lua table called 'mib_modules' containing the oid and the name of mib groups:

-    mib_modules = {
-        [".1.3.6.1.2.1.1"] = 'system',
-        [".1.3.6.1.2.1.2"] = 'interfaces',
-        [".1.3.6.1.2.1.4"] = 'ip',
-        [".1.3.6.1.2.1.6"] = 'tcp',
-        [".1.3.6.1.2.1.7"] = 'udp',
-        ...
-    }

-A pair of group oid and name represents a mib module.
-The group oid is shown as the prefix of the whole oid in SNMP requests and will be registered in mib tree in core just after the start of the agent.
-And the group name can be whatever as you like.

-**Note:** In AgentX mode the group node should NOT conflict with those in master agent, otherwise the access control of the master will keep that mib group in sub-agent from registry.
+Excellent!
+Here are the whole configuration you need to know.

 MIB Examples
 ------------

+The real challenge begins!
+Just build your own MIB right now.
 MIB group examples are shown in `mibs` directory.
-It is noted that each group should be the bottom node in the mib tree as convention.
+It is noted that each group should be the bottom node in the mib tree.
 Nested groups are not allowed in our examples.
-A group is represented by a Lua table as the first class data structure in Lua and will be returned by the mib file when loaded.
+A group is represented by a Lua table (hope you still remember this omnipotent data structure) and will be returned by the mib file when loaded.
+Now please build the "sysGroup".

     local sysGroup = {
         ...
     }

     return sysGroup

+Tips: You would better always use "local" key word to decorate "sysGroup" in case of polluting the Lua global environment.

 In the group container, we can define four objects as mentioned in SNMP RFC:
 Scalar, Table, Entry and Variable.
 SmithSNMP also provides relevant constructor